Granville (NSW)

 Table Chart PROFILE FAQ

-Granville features high concentrations of group households, with a median household size of 2.8 people
+Granville features high concentrations of group households, with a higher-than-average median household size

-Family households account for 67.5% of all households, including 30.2% couples with children, 23.6% couples without children, and 10.8% single parent families.
-Non-family households constitute the remaining 32.5%, with lone person households at 22.4% and group households comprising 10.0%.
-The median household size is 2.8 people.
+Family households constitute 67.5% of all households, including 30.2% couples with children, 23.6% couples without children, and 10.8% single parent families.
+Non-family households account for the remaining 32.5%, with lone person households at 22.4% and group households comprising 10.0%.
+The median household size is 2.8 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households